r-papso/FaceRecognizer/README.md

   * [OpenCV](https://opencv.org/) (4.2.0)
   * [Skimage](https://scikit-image.org/) (0.16.2)

 Numbers in parentheses are versions of libraries used in development of the application.
-You can use different versions of aforementioned libraries, but if you do so, application running is not guaranteed.
+You can use different versions, but if you do so, application running is not guaranteed.

 ## Running the app

 You can run the application from command line by executing [main.py](main.py) file: